evanx/redishub/README.md

 Note that this service is currently being rebranded from <b>RedisHub.com to WebServa.com</b>

-Please be redirected to: https://github.com/webserva/webserva
+For "About" page, please be redirected to: https://github.com/webserva/webserva

+Try the demo to create a "ephemeral" keyspace: https://demo.webserva.com/create-ephemeral

 ![Landing screenshot](http://evanx.github.io/images/rquery/ws040-ephemeral.png)